shellywhen/Visualization/readme.md

-# Visualization
+# Week09-Visualization

-[Outline](https://shellywhen.github.io/Visualization/Outline-Visualization.html): introduction to visualization forms and tookits.
+[Outline](https://shellywhen.github.io/Visualization/Outline-Visualization.html): introduction to visualization forms and tookits

-Material: links and assignment
+Materials: links and assignment

-Assignment: some example notebook
+Assignment: some example of plotly and seaborn